Checking China: What is the Quad alliance?

 But the deadly fighting that broke out in 2019 between Chinese and Indian troops in a disputed Himalayan border region may have moved India off that stance.

-In the past two years, all three of their fellow Quad members have intensified their diplomatic and military outreach to New Delhi.
+In the past two years, all three of their fellow Quad members have intensified their diplomatic and military outreach to India.

 India is "the critical, crucial member in the Quad", Mr Kurt Campbell, the White House's national security coordinator for the Asia-Pacific region, said in November.